zamweis/ethminer-autostart-windows-and-linux/README.md

 You might want to autologin into your system so that you only need to turn on your computer.
 Here is a [link](https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon) how it can be done.

 To autostart the batchfile at login, you need to copy the batchfile to your windows startup folder.
 Simply press `windows+r` and enter `shell:startup` and hit enter.
+Alternatively you can open the folder with **task manager**.
 Copy the batchfile into the folder.
 You might also want to have a copy on your Desktop in case you need to restart the batchfile.

 And you're done...happy mining.